 Trapping is the safest and easiest method for controlling rats.
 The simple snap trap is effective.
 The most important thing about trapping rats is to have lots of patience and keep trying.
 Wet some oatmeal enough for it to hold together, add dog or cat kibble or bits of lightly cooked bacon mixed in.
 Tie a walnut to the trigger and add a dab of peanut butter.

 Other baits to try are peanut butter and fresh fruit, but try to have something tied to the trigger.
 Set traps where rats are likely to travel or where you see droppings along fence lines or buildings.
 Bait the trap but do not set it for several days.
 Try different baits in multiple traps until you find one the rats like.
 Put two traps facing each other.
 After the rats are accustomed to being fed, then set the traps.
 If the rat springs the trap but doesn't get caught, move the traps to a different place and change to different baits.
 Rats prefer secluded spots and will be less wary there.
 Be sure to secure the trap with a wire or nails.
-Above all be patient and use multiple traps.- March, April, July, August, September
+Above all be patient and use multiple traps.- March, April, July, August, September, Any month

 - Snails and Slugs